codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 max-width="60%"
 %}

-## Promotion Flow: Multi-environment sequential promotion
+## Multi-environment sequential promotion
-Drag-and-drop is useful for on-demand promotion to a single environment, but most likely you'll want or need to promote to multiple environments.
+Drag-and-drop is useful for on-demand promotion to a single environment, but a sequential promotion flow is better for managing changes across multiple environments.
-That's what you can do with our Promotion Flows.

-In this scenario, we'll show you how to  create a simple Promotion Flow woith three environments and then trigger the promotion to see how changes are orchestrated through the environments.
+In this scenario, we’ll set up a Promotion Flow to move changes in the `cf-101` product through three environments: `dev`, `qa`, and `production`.

-Easily create a promotion Flow visually with Flow Builder.
-Only account administrators can create Promotion Flows so you may need to ask your acocunt admin to create one for you.
+We'll also trigger the promotion to orchestrate changes through each environment.

+>**NOTE**
+You must be an account administrator to create Promotion Flows.
-For the promotion to succeed, the product must include an application in each environment defined in the Promotion Flow.
+For successful promotion, each environment must have an application for the product in the Promotion Flow, with a consistent repo structure.
-Each application must have the same repo structure.

-##### Context
-Create a Promotion Flow with three environments, `dev`, `qa`, and `production`, and trigger the Promption Flow to promote changes in the cf-101 product's applications in these environments to create and deploy a release.

-Promote the changes in cf-101 from dev to qa and staging through a Promotion Flow.

-##### Add Promotion Flow
+##### Adding Promotion Flow

-Create a Promotion Flow with three environments, `dev`, `qa`, and `production`.

-1. Go to **Settings**, and from the sidebar select **Promotion Flows** and then click **Add Promotion Flow**.
+* Click **Settings**, and from the sidebar select **Promotion Flows** and then click **Add Promotion Flow**.

 ##### Trigger Environment
-The Trigger Environment is the environment with the application that will initiate the promotion.
+The Trigger Environment is the starting point for the promotion.

+When you add a Promotion Flow, you are promoted to select the **Trigger Environment**.
-You can select any environment as the Trigger Environment, which is typicall `dev`.
+We'll select `dev` as our Trigger Environment.

-1. Click **Select Trigger Environment**, select the environment from the list, and click **Add**.

 {% include